Bei-1205/snoKARR-seq/README.md

 snoKARR_map_processing_clustering.ipynb is the notebook used to map snoRNA-non-rRNA interactions and process the chimeric reads for clustering

-DG_sim.ipynb is the notebook for DG clustering
+DG_sim.ipynb is the notebook for DG clustering, based on a published work: Zhang et al. 2022 Genome Research (https://github.com/zhipenglu/CRSSANT).

 RNAplex_vaRNA_combo.ipynb is the notebook for RNAplex duplex structure prediction and VARNA RNA structure visulization